Striving to be a community that looks like Jesus,

 We are peaceable in our attempts to join God in his kingdom project.

-We have two identical services at 11AM and 7PM every Sunday.
+We have two identical services at 11AM and 7PM every Sunday and a third early service at 915AM starting September 13.
 Join us.

 We recognize a need to rediscover the beautiful, dangerous, compelling idea that a group of people surrendered to Christ as Lord, and living in community together, really can transform society.
 God does not want to save us from the world, but rather calls us into his world where the lonely are invited into family and the isolated brought into community.